Current Population Survey (CPS) Health Insurance Definitions

 - Medicare is the Federal program which helps pay health care costs for people 65 and older and for certain people under 65 with long-term disabilities.

-- CHIP, the Children's Health Insurance Program, is a program administered at the state level, providing health care to low-income children whose parents do not qualify for Medicaid.
+- CHIP, the Children's Health Insurance Program, is a program administered at the state level, providing health care to low-income children who do not qualify for Medicaid.
 CHIP may be known by different names in different states.
 The CHIP program may also be known by its former name, the State Children's Health Insurance Program (SCHIP).

 - TRICARE is a military health care program for active duty and retired members of the uniformed services, their families, and survivors.